-Black smoke oozes out of oil barrels full of firewood, and whatever else burns.
-Around this, circle thousands of protesters, that have been demonstrating against Yanukovych’s regime for many weeks already.
-Youngsters, grandmothers, grandchildren and men with balaclavas, gather around the heat.
-Some with a baton in one hand and a cup of coffee in the other.
+Black smoke oozes out of oil barrels full of firewood.
+Around the fire thousands of protesters are gathering, who already have been demonstrating against Yanukovych’s regime for many weeks.
+Youngsters, grandmothers, grandchildren and men with balaclavas, gather around the heat, some with a baton in one hand and a cup of coffee in the other.

-What had begun as demonstrations, a few months earlier, quickly became a huge protest camp at Maidan Freedom Square, in the center of Kiev.
-Olena was in the square from day one, along with many others from the lgbti movement.
-Queer Ukrainians had a lot to lose, with Yanukovych’s change of course.
-A course that began to move away from negotiations on an agreement with the EU, and developing closer relations to Putin’s Russia.
-A draft law against “gay propaganda” was clearly on the president’s table, along with laws that would make civil society organizations’ work very difficult.
+What started off as demonstrations a few months earlier, soon developed into huge protest camp at Maidan Freedom Square, located in the center of Kiev.
+Olena was present in the square from day one, together with many others from the LGTBI movement.
+The LGBTI community had a lot to lose with Yanukovych’s change of course, a course moving away from negotiations on an agreement with the EU, developing closer relations to Putin’s Russia.
+A draft law against “gay propaganda” had been presented to the president, together with laws that would make civil society organizations’ work very difficult.

-Women or LGBTI issues were not high on the agenda during the Euromaidan.
+Neither gender nor LGBTI issues were high on the agenda during the Euromaidan.
 Women were often used to staff the soup kitchen, while men patrolled the barricades.
-For Olena, this sounded bizarre.
-With a background as a freelancer, it made more sense for her to contribute to safety rather than cooking.
-She and several others organized a separate women’s battalion, the Amazon, which took its part in the work of securing the space.
-They gave training in self-defense and helped to change the perception of the role women should have both on the barricades and in the development of a new and more democratic Ukraine.
+Olena was not comfortable with this.
+For her it made more sense to contribute to the security, rather than cooking, since she had a background as a wrestler.
+She and several others organized a separate women’s battalion, the Amazons, which participated in the work with securing the camp area.
+They gave training in self-defence and helped to change the perception of the role women should have on the barricades as well as in the development of a new and more democratic Ukraine.

-She jokes, in a way.
-But at the same time, the years that have passed have shown that Olena knows which side she is on.
-Her clothes still smell of bonfires and she still demands her place on the barricades, not behind the soup kettles.
+She is kind of joking.
+But it is no doubt to anyone which side she is on, although it has been years.
+Her clothes would still smell of smoke and she is still demanding her place on the barricades, not behind the soup kettles.

 A new political reality

-As the leader of the “Insight” organization, Olena has been at the forefront in the fight against abuses of LGBT people, but also for an open and democratic Ukraine that appreciates diversity.
-They are working to change legislation and to be visible role models for all those who still do not dare to come out.
-Even though they face shame and self-hatred, they continue to fight towards equality, solidarity and pride.
+As the leader of the “Insight” organization, Olena has been at the forefront in the fight against abuses of LGBTI persons, but also for an open and democratic Ukraine where diversity is appreciated.
+They are working on changing the legislation and to be visible role models for all those who still do not dare to be open about their sexual identity.
+Even though they are met with shame and stigma, they continue to fight for equality, solidarity and pride for their community.

-Insight is crucial when it comes to gathering evidence of abuses committed by right-wing movements, amending legislation to prevent forced sterilization of transgender people, training doctors, psychologists and police.
-They are also active in building a cultural festival, film screenings and exhibitions.
+Her organization “Insight” is crucial in the work of documenting abuses committed by right-wing movements, amending legislation to prevent forced sterilization of transgender people, as well as to conducting training for doctors, psychologists and the police.
+They are also engaged in organizing cultural festivals, film screenings and exhibitions.

-Many of those who fought at Maidan Square are facing major challenges.
-Right-wing groups are advancing, they have weapons and influence on police and politicians.
-Like so many other places in Europe, the women’s movement and other minorities, are considered to be among the main enemies.
+Many of the groups who fought at Maidan Square are representing major challenges.
+Right-wing groups are advancing, they are armed and have their influence on the police and as well as on politicians.
+The women’s movement, LGBTI persons and other minorities, are their main enemies, as in many other places in Europe.

-“The right-wing extremists, view women activists and skeptics as a threat to traditional family values, calling the struggle for gender equality a “ gender ideology ”.
-In a world of traditional values, men are the ones in power, but in a world where men and women are equal, this is not the case”, explains Olena.
+“The right-wing extremists perceive women activists and LGBTI persons as a threat to traditional family values, calling the struggle for gender equality as “gender ideology”.
+In a world of traditional values, men are the ones in power, but where men and women are equal, this is not the case”, explains Olena.

 Visit her at home!